 What Does a Mouse Nest Look Like?

-Before you can answer the question ‘how do I find a mouse nest in my house?’ you first need to understand what one looks like.
-Let’s take a look at the structure of a mice nest, so you know what you are looking for.
+Before answering the question, ‘how do I find a mouse nest in my house?’ you first need to understand what one looks like.
+Let’s look at the structure of a mouse nest to know what you are looking for.

-Mice nests can be made up of any material, it depends entirely on what material is available for the mice to use, which makes it a little difficult.
+Mice nests can be made up of any material, depending entirely on what material is available for the mice to use, making it a little difficult.

 The most common nesting material used by a house mouse setting up a nest in your home are:

-Mice are not known to be very clean creatures and therefor will leave various items around their nesting zone which makes the job of finding a mouse nest easier.
+Mice are not known to be very clean creatures and will leave various items around their nesting zone, which makes finding a mouse nest easier.
 Look for collections of the following items:

 Here are some mouse nest examples: